mbakalarski/function-xfabric/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for helping to improve Crossplane!
+Thank you for helping to improve this Crossplane composition function!

-Please read through https://git.io/fj2m9 if this is your first time opening a Crossplane pull request.
-Find us in https://slack.crossplane.io/messages/dev if you need any help contributing.
 -->

 ### Description of your changes